tkrmv/fpga_chaotic_chameleon_system/README.md

 ### Supporting Modules
 - `mult_shifted`: Fixed-point multiplier with proper scaling
 - `mult_h_sum`: Combined multiply-and-add operation for integration steps

-## Differential Equations
-The system implements the following chaotic equations:
-...

-Where:
-- a, b, c, μ, ω are system parameters
-- X, Y, Z are state variables
-- cos(ωY) is calculated using CORDIC

 ## Implementation Details